LeleoJs/LeleoJs/README.md

 # Hi, I'm Leonardo José 👋

-I’m a teacher at SENAI SC and an Automation and Systems Engineering student at UFSC.
+I’m a Automation and Systems Engineering student and researcher at UFSC.
 I have a passion for technology and am always looking for new challenges.

 ### About me:
 - 💻 I'm interested in **JavaScript + Node.js**, **machine learning**, **Python**, **algorithms**, and **IoT projects**.